Minoo-Kim/ScrapeClassifyML/README.md

 Output: a JSON file that contains a set of tuples per each location ID.
 A tuple contains:
 1) The desired field
-2) the HTML element corresponding to the field
+2) The HTML element corresponding to the field
 3) The content of the field

 This JSON file can ultimately be used at a future date to quickly check if the tracked fields have changed.